-The trustee may need legal advice on a number of issues concerning the management of the trust and its assets, financial accounting, and interactions with the beneficiaries of the trust.
+The trustee may need legal or accounting advice on a number of issues concerning the management of the trust and its assets, financial accounting, and interactions with the beneficiaries of the trust.
 Sometimes, it is prudent or necessary to obtain a court’s approval before making distributions, modifying the terms or conditions of the trust, or interpreting the provisions of the trust.
 A knowledgeable attorney who practices in the area of estate administration will help the trustee prepare and file an appropriate petition in court to obtain the court’s approval.

 Careful planning and preparation are essential to ensure your property will be distributed according to your wishes.
 Attorney Leonid Mikityanskiy is skilled at preparing and executing the documents needed by individuals to implement their Estate Plan, as well as providing assistance in the probate or administration of your estate or trust.
 We provide counseling to Executors, Administrators and Trustees during probate and trust administration.